Edit Sample Rate and Other Time Information

 timeseries object.
 Select one or more signals with no inherent time information in the Signal table and on the Analyzer tab, click Time Values.

 Select a signal in the Signal table by clicking its Name column.
 The complete row is highlighted, indicating that the signal is selected.
-The check box next to the name of the signal indicates whether or not the signal is plotted in the active display.
+Select multiple signals by pressing and holding Ctrl on your keyboard and clicking the Name column for all desired signals.
+The check box next to the name of a signal indicates whether or not the signal is plotted in the active display.

 In the Time Values dialog box, select a Time Specification option.